rodrigonh/core-app/README.md

 ## setup

-download the release at [Releases](https://github.com/natael/core-app/releases) (OSX only atm.) and start it while Spotify is running.
+download the latest release at [Releases](https://github.com/natael/core-app/releases) (OSX only atm.) and start it while Spotify is running.
 You should see the current track and a list of radio channels.

 binary release consists of:
 - [https://github.com/natael/core](https://github.com/natael/core)